-dataplane cpu workers <n> Defines the number of worker threads to create for the dataplane.
+dataplane cpu workers <n>

+Defines the number of worker threads to create for the dataplane.
+The placement of workers on CPU cores is handled automatically but can be influenced by skip-cores.

 Note: The number of worker threads is in addition to the main process.
 For example, with a worker count of 4, the dataplane will use one main process with four worker threads, for a total of five threads.